fr4ncisx/fr4ncisx/README.md

 ## Hi, I'm Francisco! 👋

-I'm a **backend developer** with a passion for building efficient and scalable systems.
-I’m constantly learning and improving my skills to stay ahead in this fast paced tech world.
+I'm a **backend developer** driven by a passion for creating robust, scalable, and maintainable systems.
+I thrive in fast-paced tech environments and constantly push myself to stay ahead by learning new technologies and best practices.
+I'm currently pursuing an **Associate Degree in Software Development**, which complements my hands-on experience with solid theoretical foundations in programming, systems design, and software engineering.

-🔭 **Currently working on:**
+🔭 **What I'm working on:**
-My **[Learning Path](#learning-path)** to enhance my backend knowledge, dive deeper into new technologies, and refine my understanding of software architecture.
+I'm currently focused on a self-guided **[Learning Path](#learning-path)** to deepen my backend expertise, explore cutting-edge tools, and refine my understanding of modern software architecture and system design.

-⚡ **Fun fact:**
-I cannot stand misaligned code.
-It just *bothers* me!
-Whether it’s inconsistent indentation or poor formatting, I have to fix it before moving on.

-I also hate the warnings and try to solve them pretty fast.

-Im a big fan of Excalidraw to make diagrams or whatever related with development
+⚡ **A bit about me:**
+Messy code is my nemesis.
+If the indentation is off or the formatting is inconsistent, I *have* to fix it — I just can't move forward otherwise.
+Also, warnings?
+They don’t last long in my projects.
+I aim to resolve them immediately — clean code is non-negotiable.

+🛠️ I frequently use **Excalidraw** to sketch diagrams, system flows, and development ideas.
+It's an essential part of my workflow for visual thinking and planning.

-🌱 **Always learning:**
+🌱 **Always evolving:**
-I'm focused on leveling up my backend abilities, including exploring new frameworks, databases, and tools that help create more efficient and maintainable systems.
+I'm constantly exploring new backend frameworks, databases, and architectural patterns to build cleaner and more scalable systems.
+Recently, I’ve been deepening my knowledge in **Artificial Intelligence**, especially **Natural Language Processing (NLP)** — fascinated by how machines interpret human language and how these technologies can enhance modern applications.
+At the same time, I’m exploring **mobile development with Kotlin**, aiming to build smooth, responsive Android experiences while applying clean architecture principles throughout the app lifecycle.

-🦾 **Goal:**
+🦾 **Looking ahead:**
-To become a backend expert who writes clean, optimized code and creates robust systems that stand the test of time.
+My ambition is to become a **Senior Developer**, expand my skill set into **mobile development** and **AI**, and give back by mentoring and supporting others in their journey as developers.

 <div align="center">